EnterpriseDB/repmgr/README.md

     replication cluster.
 This command polls each registered server and asks it to connect to each other node.

-    This command requires a valid `repmgr.conf` file on each node, with the optional `ssh_hostname` parameter set.
+    This command requires a valid `repmgr.conf` file on each node.

     Example 1 (all nodes up):